Books

 - know the right play at any moment relative to the time and score and more.

-Developing Basketball Intelligence is a tool to develop your offensive system as a coach, and to create a learning environment which enhances your players’ understanding so they can read and react and adjust and adapt on the court.
+Developing Basketball Intelligence is a tool to develop your offensive system as a coach, and to create a learning environment that enhances your players’ understanding so they can read and react and adjust and adapt on the court.
 Playmakers: The Player’s Guide to Developing Basketball Intelligence eliminates the drills and progressions and focuses on the concepts and lessons that players must learn to understand the game and make the right decisions at game speed.

 “Brian McCormick has always been ‘cutting edge’ when it comes to teaching the game of basketball.
 Developing Basketball Intelligence will help coaches create a teaching environment that will make the advanced young player become more aware of BOTH the physical and mental aspects of the game.
 This is a game plan for learning and teaching basketball the correct way.”